 Think your visit to the Alhambra is finished once you leave the complex?
 If you leave Granada without stopping at one of the best view points to admire the Alhambra in its entirety, you haven’t done it properly!
 The following view point will leave you speechless with its epic panoramic view over the city and of course the Alhambra.

 Mirador de San Nicolas – If you want to catch that postcard perfect shot of the Alhambra, this is where to go.
 Of course, it’s also the busiest spot!
-When we got there it was literally crawling with people.
+When we got there it was crawling with people.

-You will normally find this busy square bustling with tourists and locals alike who are playing music, selling hand-made trinkets and just having a good time.
+You will normally find this busy square bustling with tourists and locals who are playing music, selling hand-made trinkets and just having a good time.

 We decided to head to one of the nearby bars to admire the same view while munching on delicious olives, sipping Sangria, and watching the sun go down!
 Moments like these cannot be topped.